York University ~ Winter 2019

 Jane Schaberg.
 The Illegitimacy of Jesus: A Feminist Theological Interpretation of the Infancy Narratives.
 1987.
 New edition Sheffield Phoenix Press, 2006.

 Bill O’Reilly and Martin Dugard.
 Killing Jesus: A History.
 Henry Holt & Co., 2013.

 Robert M. Price.
 Deconstructing Jesus.
 Prometheus Books, 2000.

 Students will present their assessment of the books in a group discussion session on April 2.
 A decision on which book to analyze must be made by February 5.
 Your paper will be accepted only if THIS required style sheet is attached (you can find it HERE).
 WARNING: start reading the book early, as it will be difficult to keep up with other assigned readings if you leave it too late.
-Required length: ten pages.
+Required length: seven pages, plus a 300 word summary of your paper, emailed to me by midnight, Sunday March 31.
 This assignment must be submitted to turnitin.com by 7 pm.
 Due date: April 2.
 Grade Value: 25% (with 5% awarded to participation in the group discussion).